Luang Prabang | Luang Prabang Travel Guide

 – Turn your camera flash off and keep the proper distance.
 Alms Giving is a holy ceremony here as long as you retain respect throughout.

-Stay healthy, stay like a local here at The Living Land Company, heaven amongst the rice paddies where the greenery is exuberant and the air can’t be fresher.
+Stay healthy, stay like a local here at The Living Land Company, heaven among the rice paddies where the greenery is exuberant and the air can’t be fresher.
 Today’s Luang Prabang travel guide unveils one of the things to do in Luang Prabang : feasting your eyes on rice terraces and learn sustainable practices being a farmer and planting rice in traditional Lao farming method with your very own hands.
 Sitting only 5 kilometers away from city center, The Living Land Company is without doubt a big supplier to restaurants and hotels in Luang Prabang.

 This community-owned organic farm serves rice, herbs and fresh vegetable which allow visitors to take part in touring the farm as well as admiring traditional Lao wooden houses to look across rice terraces and the organic vegetable fields.
 Aside from rice harvesting technique, threshing and winnowing rice are also available to get you familiar with.
 Cooking class is a not-to-be-missed experience offering you a try to do some local Lao dishes such as clay pot soup, curry paste and sticky rice steamed in a huat kao basket.
 Interestingly, some classes are taught in open-air wooden pavilion among the verdant paddies.
 So you needn’t hesitate to drop by a visit.